 Products that are defective cause thousands of injuries per year in the United States.
-A defective product is one that causes damages because of poor design, manufacturing defect, or no risk warning.
-Examples of product defects include things like lacking safety features, faulty wiring, and choking hazards.
+A defective product is one that causes damage because of poor design, manufacturing defect, or no risk warning.
+Examples of product defects that involve the liability of the manufacturer or seller are missing safety features, faulty wiring, and choking hazards.

 If a product defect resulted in personal injury or another form of damage, you can hold the manufacturer or seller legally accountable and claim compensatory damages under California liability law.

 Your Los Angeles product liability lawyers at the law firm of Adamson Ahdoot can provide you with all the assistance and representation you need to pursue a defective products claim successfully.
 Read more below about product liability and how we can help you seek compensation for injuries and other damages.

 What is Product Liability

 Product liability refers to a product seller’s state of responsibility for making a defective product available to a consumer.
 According to California state law, as a plaintiff who seeks compensation for damages, the burden of proof is on you to prove product liability.

 For your claim to prevail, the following four elements must be present:

 Firstly, you must prove that the product was defective.
 There are three different types of product defect claims under California law.
 We will discuss these claim types in further detail below.